samiraabnar/samiraabnar.github.io/_posts/2020-06-16-attention_flow.md

 <!-- </div> -->

 ###### Attention Flow
-In the other approach, we view the attention weights as the capacity of each link.
-This way the problem of computing the attention in layer $$i$$ to the input tokens reduces to the [network flow problem](https://en.wikipedia.org/wiki/Network_flow_problem), where we want to find the maximum flow value from each input token to each position in layer $$i$$.
+If we view the attention weights as the capacity of each link, the problem of computing the attention in layer $$i$$ to the input tokens reduces to the [network flow problem](https://en.wikipedia.org/wiki/Network_flow_problem), where we want to find the maximum flow value from each input token to each position in layer $$i$$.
 {% include image.html
             img="img/flow_images/attention_flow.gif"
             title=""